Fayyr-Organization/fayyr-beta/README.md

 you can send us your account id after you've created it: by [email](mailto:beta@fayyr.com) or on our [discord server](https://discord.gg/c822MA4v).
 To create an account, navigate to https://wallet.testnet.near.org and click on `Create Account`.
 If you want to be a 'charity', let us know and we'll send you an enabled account.

+## Rewards

+Of course, we couldn't bulletproof our website without you.
+So, we've set up a rewards system to help us thank you for your time and hard work.
+We've tried to keep it simple and -- Fayyr (I couldn't resist) -- while gathering useful feedback to make our launch a successful one.
+In order to collect your rewards, just fill out this [simple form]().
+We'll evaluate your answers and send you some *real* NEAR!

+Your total reward will be determined as follows:

+1. 5 NEAR for the top 20 accounts as measured by overall contribution (sales, purchases, minting, viewing, etc.)
+1. 0.5 NEAR for providing a useful, complete form
+2. 0.2 NEAR for *each* submitted, relevant, distinct and novel issue
+3. 0.1 for *each* role that you have tried out

+By participating, you're agreeing that we'll be the final arbiters of all rewards.
+It'll be Fayyr.
+Promise!

 ## Help and reporting issues